Politics of Germany: Bundestag

 The Bundestag (Federal Diet) is elected for a four-year term and consists of 598 or more members elected by a means of mixed-member proportional representation, which Germans call "personalised proportional representation".
+299 members represent single-seat constituencies and are elected by a first-past-the-post electoral system (Direktmandat), where others (Listenkandidat) are elected from a state list.

+A party must receive either 5% of the national vote or three direct constituencies to be eligible for non-constituency seats in the Bundestag.
+This rule, often called the "five-percent hurdle", was incorporated into Germany's election law to prevent political fragmentation and minority parties from becoming disproportionately influential.
+Parties representing ethnic minorities are exempt from this threshold.

-299 members represent single-seat constituencies and are elected by a first past the post electoral system.
-Parties that obtain fewer constituency seats than their national share of the vote are allotted seats from party lists to make up the difference.
+Parties that obtain fewer constituency seats than their national share of the vote are allotted seats from state party lists to make up the difference.
 In contrast, parties that obtain more constituency seats than their national share of the vote are allowed to keep these so-called overhang seats.
-In the parliament that was elected in 2009, there were 24 overhang seats, giving the Bundestag a total of 622 members.
-After Bundestag elections since 2013, other parties obtain extra seats ("balance seats") that offset advantages from their rival's overhang seats.
+In federal elections since 2013, other parties obtain extra seats ("balance seats") that offset advantages from their rivals' overhang seats.
 The current Bundestag is the largest in German history with 736 members.

-A party must receive either five percent of the national vote or win at least three directly elected seats to be eligible for non-constituency seats in the Bundestag.
-This rule, often called the "five percent hurdle", was incorporated into Germany's election law to prevent political fragmentation and disproportionately influential minority parties.
+A 2023 reform of German election law limits the size of the Bundestag to 630 members for upcoming federal elections.
+Unless exempt from the hurdle, parties that do not make the 5% threshold will no longer be granted representation in parliament even if their candidates win three constituencies.
+In the same context, the system of overhang and balance seats will also be abolished.
+Opposition parties have announced they will challenge the decision in Federal Constitutional Court.

 The first Bundestag elections were held in the Federal Republic of Germany ("West Germany") on 14 August 1949.
 Following reunification, elections for the first all-German Bundestag were held on 2 December 1990.
-The last federal election was held on 26 September 2021.
+The last federal election was held on 23 February 2025.